Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 ## blend scripts
 These scripts are designed to adjust the blend mode of a given track for either Adobe Premiere or Adobe After Effects.

 Simply run a script for the desired mode in either program!
 If run in Premiere, the script will adjust the mode for the desired track.

-If run in After Effects, it will simply ensure you're in the right mode to be able to adjust blend modes **it will not attempt to change blend modes for any layers**.
+> If script is run in After Effects, it will simply ensure you're in the right mode to be able to adjust blend modes, **it will not attempt to change blend modes for any layers**.
 ***

 ## run & activate Scripts
 These scripts are designed to run and activate any folder path you set.

-**Although you can simply run a filepath from a streamdeck natively, it won't automatically activate it (at least in win11) so this script can help ensure the desired filepath is brought to the foreground whenever pressed**
+> #### **Although you can simply run a filepath from a streamdeck natively, it won't automatically activate it (at least in win11) so this script can help ensure the desired filepath is brought to the foreground whenever pressed**
 ***

 ## Other Scripts
 Here I will go through each script and describe its use case.

-**be aware, a lot of these are designed for my workflow specifically and will likely **not** be plug and play.*
+> *A lot of these are designed for my workflow specifically and will likely **not** be plug and play.*

 > #### `adjustment layer.ahk`
 A script to quickly add a new adjustment layer in either Adobe Premiere or Adobe After Effects.